-The Authority P&EAD inspects the storm drain system as part of their routine facility inspections.
+Both the Authority P&EAD and the FMD inspect the storm drain system as part of their routine facility inspections.
 Several airport tenants also perform some MS4 and associated structure and/or parking lot inspections, either sporadically or as part of their own routine facility inspections.
 Airport tenants also share in maintaining the storm drains by working to prevent dirt, trash and other pollutants from entering the storm drain system.
 FMD performs the inspections and maintenance of certain sections of the sanitary sewer system (such as the grease traps and receptacles described in Section 6.4.1).
 The following standard procedures will be incorporated into maintenance and cleaning activities of all MS4 and structural treatment controls, road and parking facilities, and sanitary sewers, as applicable:

 - Appropriate records will be kept for all maintenance activities.
 The inspection and waste removal records contain the following information as appropriate:

 - Date and time of the inspection;

 - Name of the inspector;

 - Items inspected;

 - Location of facility inspected or cleaned;

 - Condition of facility;

 - Overall amount (estimated in volume or dry weight) of material removed;

+- Type(s) of materials removed;